 Add fresh gas with a fuel additive mixed in to help clean the fuel system and reduce moisture.
 I like to use Sea Foam Motor Treatment.
 You can read more about the advantages of Sea Foam on your fuel system and engine here.

-Puncture or Clog in the Fuel Line on a Zero Turn Mower
+Puncture or Clog in the Fuel Line

 A puncture in the fuel line can cause air to be sucked into the fuel line so the engine receives too much air.
 A clog can also develop in the line that restricts the amount of fuel the engine receives.